Age spots on shoulder and back

 Age spots on shoulder and back Open popup dialog

-Age spots can look like cancerous growths.
-Real age spots don’t need treatment, but they are a sign that your skin has been exposed to a lot of sunlight and your skin is trying to protect itself from further sun damage.
+- Age spots can look like cancerous growths.
+Real age spots don’t need treatment, but they’re a sign that your skin has been exposed to lots of sunlight and your skin’s attempt to protect itself from sun damage.
 For aesthetic reasons, they can be lightened or removed.

 Age spots on the hand